In The Beginning

 Braithwaite in 1913 says that Hartley Low Mill was the only surviving mill of three that were once in the town in the 19th century.
 Where were the other two?
 There are references to a Hartley High Mill at Hartley Croft which would probably have been further upstream on Hartley Beck, possible at the top of what is now Hartley village.
 Also to Hartley Fold Farm and Mill; Hartley Fold is a quarter of a mile upstream from Low Mill.

-In Kirkby Stephen itself the other mills were: the Carding Mill (opposite Low Mill downstream on the other bank of the Eden, so presumably aka the sawmill which is now the woodyard); the High Mill also known as Blacklins Mill was at Riverside / Mill Lane; the last, or first as the river flows, at Stenkrith
+In Kirkby Stephen itself the other mills were: the Carding Mill (opposite Low Mill downstream on the other bank of the Eden, so presumably also known as the sawmill which is now the woodyard); the High Mill also known as Blacklins Mill was at Riverside / Mill Lane; the last, or first as the river flows, at Stenkrith.

 Hartley Low Mill was the name given to the entire structure, which is now two houses.
 Confusingly, the smaller part which was the mill is now known as Low Mill, whereas Hartley Low Mill is the larger house which was residential.
 Pity the poor postman!